 Questions to ask if you're referred to a cardiologist or electrophysiologist include:

 - Do I have long QT syndrome?
-What type?
+Which type?

 - What is my risk of complications from this condition?